robsann/robsann/README.md

 ---

-# CompTIA Certification Exam Objectives Maps
+# Foundation of IT and Cyber Security

-I created some maps to overview the contents of the CompTIA A+, Linux+, Network+, Security+, and CySA+ Certification Exam Objectives.
-Click on the maps to see them in PDF on Dropbox.
+I'm creating some materials about the foundations of IT such as sysadmin and networking and the foundations of cyber security.
+I started by creating some maps to overview the contents of the CompTIA A+, CompTIA Linux+, CompTIA Network+, CompTIA Security+, and CompTIA CySA+ Certification Exam Objectives (click on the maps to see them in PDF on Dropbox).

+## System Administration

 ### CompTIA A+ Core 2 (220-1102) Objectives - [CompTIA link](https://partners.comptia.org/docs/default-source/resources/comptia-a-220-1102-exam-objectives-(3-0))
 [<img src="images/CompTIA_A+_Core_2_Legal.png" height="180" width="140" align="left">](https://www.dropbox.com/scl/fi/uv0l09lze1628ddfieiw1/CompTIA_A-_Core_2_Legal.pdf?rlkey=irlacb52g04g3fsq3mtzylmzm&dl=0)